 The strip I was working with permitted a cut after every single LED section.
 Many LED strip lights can only be cut every third section or so.
 Chances are, an extra inch or half inch won’t make a tremendous difference in the final appearance of your lighting.

 One way or the other, it’s typically very obvious where you should cut.
 You will most likely see a solid line in the middle of the copper pads at which you will make new electrical connections.
-Take care to make your cuts only at those points.
+Take care when cutting LED light strips – make your cuts only at the designated points.
 If you cut somewhere other than the marked positions, you will likely disable some of the LED’s on the strip.

 Making the cut is extremely straightforward.
 Simply cut the strip at the designated line with a pair of scissors.